 Respect for persons

-Educational tools that represent science carry a quiet responsibility.
-Depicting the full range of people who make scientific progress possible, and whom science aims to uplift, helps by ensuring these tools reflect the communities they serve- and the communities they invite to participate.
+Educational tools that represent scientific process carry a quiet responsibility.
+Depicting the full range of people who make scientific progress possible helps ensure these tools reflect the communities they serve- and the communities invited to participate.

 PORTFOLIO: FEATURED GLOBAL HEALTH PROJECTS